The history of the Adirondack chair

 This Playful Paisley Adirondack Chair is better than any adult coloring book!
 Parents, pull out those pencils and create fun designs and then sit back with a cold beverage while the kids paint the chair for you!

 A project titled "Playful Paisley" by Ashley Hadfield which sits in front of Eichten's Market and Bistro in Center City.
 This Adirondack is part of the Highway 8 Chairs project in Chicago County.
 The county commissioned 37 Adirondack-style chairs, each painted by an area artist on Friday, July 26, 2013.

 The art pieces stretched along the highway between Chicago City and Taylors Falls.
 A local non-profit group launched the project to attract visitors back to businesses after road work caused financial havoc.

 4 - Skull Adirondack Chair for the Manliest of Man Caves

 Give visitors no doubt that this Skull Chair is your throne!
 Perfect for that person that celebrates Halloween twelve months per year.

 5 - Something's Fishy with this Adirondack Chair!

 This eclectic Adirondack Chair is a whimsical interpretation of the classic, and it would be an eye-catching poolside chair!
 The crafter made their Adirondack with pallet wood.
 It is certainly the funkiest chair I've ever seen.
 However, it does look comfortable.

 6 - ONE-of-a-KIND Chicago Blackhawks Adirondack Chair

-Our Margaritaville Adirondack Chair features everything you love about classic Adirondack furniture but with a tropical twist
+This Margaritaville Adirondack features everything you love about classic Adirondack pallet furniture but with a tropical twist.

 10 - Star Wars Storm Trooper Adirondack Chair